terrence333/se-assignment-2-introduction-to-software-engineering-terrence333/README.md

 Some popular version control systems include:

--Git: A distributed VCS widely used for open-source and commercial projects.
+1. Git: A distributed VCS widely used for open-source and commercial projects.
 It is known for its branching and merging capabilities, speed, and decentralized nature.
--Subversion (SVN): A centralized VCS that provides features like versioning, branching, merging, and access control.
+2. Subversion (SVN): A centralized VCS that provides features like versioning, branching, merging, and access control.
--Mercurial: A distributed VCS similar to Git, with a focus on simplicity and efficiency.
+3. Mercurial: A distributed VCS similar to Git, with a focus on simplicity and efficiency.
--Apache Subversion (SVN): An open-source, centralized version control system that is commonly used in enterprise environments.
+4. Apache Subversion (SVN): An open-source, centralized version control system that is commonly used in enterprise environments.

 Software Project Management: